IP address groups in NTA

 SolarWinds recommends creating IP Address Groups, for example by location, especially for the benefit of your first level support group, to quickly see IP Address ranges and makes things easier to manage.

 IP Address Groups Management page

-As of NTA 2020.2, you can manage your IP address groups through a completely reimplemented IP Address Groups Management page.
+You can manage your IP address groups through a completely reimplemented IP Address Groups Management page.

 You can unify IP address groups with SolarWinds IPAM, define the IP Range with CIDR notation, filter IP address groups with predefined filters, or search IP address groups by their name and customize visible information.
 Changes on the IP Address Groups Management page are automatically confirmed, unlike in earlier versions of NTA where you had to click the Confirm button to apply the change.

 All IP address groups features from previous versions of NTA are still available on the new management page, except for the explicit Printable version.